uabrc/uabrc.github.io/docs/data_management/lts/interfaces.md

 s5cmd --endpoint-url https://s3.lts.rc.uab.edu [global_options] command [command options] [arguments]
 ```

 Here, global options must be kept separate from command specific options.
 For instance, the `--endpoint-url` option is a global option that specifies the URL for the S3 server.
 This must be included with every s5cmd command to communicate with UAB LTS, otherwise it will default to accessing AWS servers.
-Other global options include `--numworkers` and `--profile`, the number of available CPUs and which account to use in the `credentials` file, respectively.
+Other global options include `--numworkers` and `--profile`, the number of available CPUs and which allocation to use in the `credentials` file, respectively.
 You can see a list of global options and the list of available commands by running `s5cmd --help`.
 A selection of commands are listed below.

 ``` bash
 # copy all files from a local directory to a bucket using a single CPU